HamptonMakes/hamgen/README.md

 </table>

 #### `@extend` Classes
-There are a number of classes contained in `styles/common.sass` that can be used in conjunction with the Sass `@extend` function.
-Please see that file for more information.
+There are a number of classes contained in `lib/_extend.sass` that can be used in conjunction with the Sass `@extend` function.
+Please see that file for what's included.

 <br>